chimera-linux/cports/Packaging.md

 * `sha256` *(list or str)* A list of SHA256 checksums (or just one checksum as a string) specified as digest strings corresponding to each field in `source`.
 Used for verification.
-* `source` *(list or str or tuple)* A list of URLs to download and extract (by default).
-The items can be either strings (in which case the filename is inferred from the URL itself), 2-tuples or 3-tuples.
-In case of a single source, the variable itself can be a string or tuple as if it was the item.
+* `source` *(list or str)* A list of URLs to download and extract (by default).
-  When a source is a tuple, it can have the filename explicitly specified as the second field, with the first field being the URL.
-The third field (or second field, in which case the filename is inferred from the URL) can be a boolean.
-If this is `False`, the source file will not be extracted (using `True` will result in the default behavior).
-Otherwise, the files will be extracted into `self.wrksrc` in a way so that if extraction yields just a single regular directory, the contents of that will go in the `self.wrksrc`, otherwise the extracted files/directories are moved into the directory.
+  If there is only one source, this can be one string, which is equivalent to having a list with the string.
+Prefixing the string with `!` will prevent the extraction of the source.
+The rest of the string must be a URL.
+The resulting filename will normally be extracted from the URL by finding the last forward slash (The filename follows the slash).
+If `>` is present in the string later than a `/`, the filename instead follows the `>` and the `>` with the filename is stripped from the URL before download.
+This can be useful in cases where the URL does not have an obvious filename, or when the filename is ambiguous.
+* `source_paths` *(list)* This must be a list that has as many entries as there are sources.
+Each item is a string specifying a path within the `wrksrc` that the source's extracted result will have.
+Specifying an empty string or `.` implies default behavior.
+Effectively all sources that have a path that is not the default will be extracted separately and then moved into place.
 * `suid_files` *(list)* A list of glob patterns (strings).
 The system will reject any `setuid` and `setgid` files that do not match at least one pattern in this list.